 How does EMS determine a family’s tuition?

 - Need.
 Need-based tuition assistance is available for those who qualify after completing the EMS admission application and the FACTS application.
 FACTS is a third-party tool that determines eligibility.

 - Sibling discounts are offered to families with multiple children in the school.
-A tuition cap assures families with several enrolled students that they will pay no more than a designated amount each year.
+A tuition cap assures large families that they will pay no more than a designated amount each year.

 How does FACTS determine a family’s eligibility for need-based tuition assistance?